-Even though whey protein is no doubt the
+Even though whey protein is no doubt one of the

-best protein you can get, you shouldn't take too much of
+best proteins you can get, you should not take too much of

 it.
 Too much of a good thing can be harmful.
 Extremely high

-consumption of whey protein could overload your liver and
+consumption of whey protein could cause damage to your liver.

 Note: if you're lactose intolerant, whey